Installation process

 For guidance on selecting appropriate models for different tasks and hardware configurations, see Models recommendations for PhariaAssistant.

-To configure which collections are visible to PhariaAssistant, you need to set the RETRIEVER_QA_INDEX_NAME
+To configure which collections are accessible to PhariaAssistant Chat, you must define the environment variables RETRIEVER_QA_INDEX_NAME and DOCUMENT_INDEX_FILE_UPLOAD_NAMESPACE in the pharia-chat chart:

 env: